Where to stay in Fiji, best islands for couples, families and relax

 Transportation to the Yasawa islands can be booked through the resort or on your own.
-The small direct internal sea planes and the helicopters are the quickest option, however also the most expensive one.
+The small direct internal seaplanes and the helicopters are the quickest options, however also the most expensive one.
 You can check the Pacific Island Air for more information on cost and time

-The great thing of the ferry is that you will see all of the islands, beaches and small harbors around.
+The great thing about the ferry is that you will see all of the islands, beaches and small harbours around.
 I like to call it an “open mouth” experience.
-The Yasawa island are so beautiful that it’s hard not to get impressed.
+The Yasawa islands are so beautiful that it’s hard not to get impressed.

 The ticket price is not cheap however if you plan to visit 2 or more islands (aren’t you 😉 ) then the Bula Pass, valid from 5 to 15 days, is an economical alternative to the single ticket.

-When you book your accommodation keep in mind that some of the resorts offer an all inclusive package meanwhile others don’t (as in most of Fiji).
+When you book your accommodation keep in mind that some of the resorts offer an all-inclusive package meanwhile others don’t (as in most of Fiji).
 There are no restaurants as such on the Yasawa islands, if not just the ones of the resorts.
-It is therefore usually more convenient to buy the all inclusive package than every single meal.
+It is therefore usually more convenient to buy the all-inclusive package that every single meal.

 The great advantage of the Yasawa islands is the remoteness.
 Much less tourism than in most of Fiji.
 Perfect if you are planning one or two weeks in islands hopping.

-The Yasawa Island resort & spa has been up and running for almost 30 years.
-It’s located in one of the remotest islands in Fiji and it’s adults only.
+The Yasawa Island resort & spa (see photos here)has been up and running for almost 30 years.
+It’s located in one of the remotest islands and most definitely one of the best Fiji adults-only all-inclusive resorts.
 It’s the perfect location for couples looking for privacy and/or honeymooners.
-The flight with the sea plane offers an amazing view.
-You can also arrive by boat however budget in a 6 hours trip.
-Just imagine yourself in your room in a private bungalows facing the beautiful beach
+The flight with the seaplane offers an amazing view.
+Just imagine yourself in your room in a private bungalow facing the beautiful beach

-The Mantaray Island Resort is more of a backpacker, or flashpacker, experience.
+The Mantaray Island Resort (see photos here) is more of a flashpacker, experience.
 The reef is to die for and the accommodation price can be really on the cheap side, if you want (a bed in a dormitory room).
 Food could be improved though.
 In saying that the reef around the island is unreal, think of an aquarium.

-Being so close to Nadi (through the Denarau harbour), the Mamuca Islands are a great destination for a multi day stay as well as for a single day one.
+Being so close to Nadi (through the Denarau harbour), the Mamanuca Islands are a great destination for a multi-day stay as well as for a single day one.

 The Monuriki island was used for several months to film the famous movie “Cast Away” starring Tom Hanks.
 Other islands are regularly used by the American Edition of the Survivor TV show.

-Attractions are similar to the Yasawa islands, from trekking to snorkeling, from scuba diving to sun bathing.
+Attractions are similar to the Yasawa islands, from trekking to snorkelling, from scuba diving to sunbathing.

 South Sea Cruises can quickly take you from the Denarau marina to any of the islands you want, even for a day trip.
 You can check the timetable here.
 It is a quick trip, usually one hour or so.

-The great advantage of the Mamanuca islands is the easy and quick access.
-This makes it a perfect destination if you have only 2-3 spare days to visit a small island and you do not want to waste time in the trip to Yasawa
+The great advantage of the Mamanuca islands is easy and quick access.
+This makes it a perfect destination if you have only 2-3 spare days to visit a small island and you do not want to waste time on the trip to Yasawa

-The Malolo Island Resort is a perfect solution for everyone, from couples to families.
-It has multiple swimming pool and restaurants, including a adults only option.
-It has a fabulous private white beach and if you are traveling with small children then the kids club may give you a nice break.
+The Malolo Island Resort (see photos here) is a perfect solution for everyone, from couples to families.
+It has multiple swimming pool and restaurants, including an adults-only option.
+It has a fabulous private white beach and if you are travelling with small children then the kids club may give you a nice break.
 All these reasons make this resort very popular.

-It’s a man made island with an 18-hole championship golf course right in the center and a plethora of resorts around.
+It’s a man-made island with an 18-hole championship golf course right in the centre and a plethora of resorts around.

 Now the bad news, you do not come here for the beaches, which are average.
 It’s more for the provided facilities, as amazing pools, great restaurants and the access to so many activities that you can do every day something different.